 |

-Recent versions of the Raspberry Pi OS advertise themselves as raspberrypi.local on the mDNS local resolver.
-So, after starting the pi, you should be able to ssh to raspberrypi.local, and either just keep using the approach, or retrieve the IP address through 'ip addr'.
-You can also change the host name from raspberrypi to whatever you would fancy by editing '/etc/hostname' and rebooting.
-The method next described, based on retrieving DHCP information will still work though. |
+Recent versions of the Raspberry Pi OS advertise themselves as <chosenhostname>.local on the mDNS local resolver.
+So, after starting the pi, you should be able to ssh to <chosenhostname>.local, and either just keep using the approach, or retrieve the IP address through 'ip addr'.
+If you left the host name at "rasberrypi" and you want to change it, you can do it later by editing '/etc/hostname' and rebooting.
+The method next described, based on retrieving DHCP information can still be useful though. |

-Have a look at the host table on your DHCP server (on your ISP-provided
+Have a look at the host table on your DHCP server (on your ISP-provided WIFI router for most home

-WIFI router for most home setups, the section might be called Attached
+setups, the section might be called Attached Devices

 for example).
-If DHCP is provided by a Linux machine you might
+If DHCP is provided by a Linux

-want to tail
+machine you might want to tail

 '/var/lib/dhcp/dhcpd.leases'.
-After we power up
+After we power up the Raspberry, it

-the Raspberry, it will appear as a new entry.
+will appear as a new entry.

 Insert the SD card in the Raspberry, connect the Ethernet cable, and power up.

-Wait a minute and have another look at your DHCP table to find the
+Wait a minute and have another look at your DHCP table to find the Raspberry IP address: it is the

-Raspberry IP address: it is the new guy, and it is probably called
+new guy, and it is probably called raspberrypi

-- but not necessarily, on my buggy router, it is named
+on my buggy router, it is named UNKNOWN

 Initial Login